wilmixjemin8/RGX/README.md

 # RGX
  =====

- RGX  is   a   Programming Language  invented  in  JAS  language in  2016.
+ RGX  is   a   Programming Language  invented  in  GDollar  language in  2016.